Author: Stanislav Gorodilov, RKF-FCI Judge

 It is important to mention that figures in the Standard are mostly approximate.
 And the best examples of the breed may have them different, e.g. modern dogs’ heads, especially in males, are longer.

-BEHAVIOUR/TEMPERAMENT: Yakutian Laika is bold, agile, contact, friendly, sociable and energetic dog.
+BEHAVIOUR/TEMPERAMENT: Yakutian Laika is a bold, lively, close to man, friendly, sociable and energetic dog.

 Behavior and temperament are very important.
 Any sign of aggressiveness or shyness must be considered as a disqualifying fault.

-Skull: Moderately broad, slightly rounded, with a high forehead.
+Skull: Moderately broad, slightly rounded, with a sufficiently high forehead.

 Stop: Well pronounced.